rauhs/klang/README.md

   object).
 This allows you to inspect the object and even log functions and invoke them in your javascript console.
 See the demo.
   Also works great with [Devtools](https://github.com/binaryage/cljs-devtools)
+* Attach a full stacktrace to every log call (dumped to the console and clickable in Chrome!).

 # Motivation
 By now (2015) the javascript and clojurescript community seems to have arrived